-For starters, on long-distance trains in Spain, only small pets are allowed.
-This is defined as small dogs, cats, ferrets and birds, up to a maximum weight of 10kg.
-Only one pet is allowed per passenger, and the dog needs to be in a carrier or cage, with a maximum size of 60 x 35 x 35 cm, and have its own ticket.
+In this case, small pets are defined as small dogs, cats, ferrets and birds (but not poultry), up to a maximum weight of 10kg.
+Only one pet is allowed per passenger, and it needs to be in a carrier or cage, with a maximum size of 60 x 35 x 35 cm, and have its own ticket.

 If you’re spending time in Madrid with your dog, luckily the rules for dogs on the metro changed in 2016.
 Previously only small dogs in carriers were allowed, but all dogs are now allowed on the metro, albeit with the following rules.

 However, some other cities still only allow small dogs in a carrier on the metro, such as in Valencia.
 Check the rules of the local transport authority in the city you are visiting, plus for the type of transport you are taking.

 One other tip about public transport: it’s probably best to avoid long-distance buses in Spain.
-The general rule is that dogs are not allowed onboard the buses, and must travel in the luggage compartment underneath the bus.
+The general rule is that dogs are not allowed onboard the buses, but must travel in the luggage compartment underneath the bus.
 Like most dog owners, I’m not happy to have my dog travel in this fashion.